-Pro tip: If possible, it's a good idea to adjust your users' Microsoft Office default settings to disable macros.
+If possible, it's a good idea to adjust your users' Microsoft Office default settings to disable macros.
 That way you can prevent ransomware from exploiting them.
-Microsoft has a support document that walks you through that process here.

 The biggest difference is, with email, the burden is on the attacker to trick a user into actively downloading and opening a file.
 By using tools called exploit kits, however, criminals can infect visitors to a compromised website automatically, without any clicking required.